tesujimath/letters-to-amy/content/post/predestination/index.md

 But what of evangelism?
 If people are chosen, where is repentance and belief?
 See what comes next in the passage.

 {{< quote source="Ephesians 1: 13-14" >}}
 And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
-When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession — to the praise of his glory.
+When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession⸺to the praise of his glory.
 {{< /quote >}}

 Those to whom Paul writes _heard_ the message of truth (because someone told them), and _believed_.
 Predestination does not diminish the gospel message in any way.
 There is undeniably mystery here, but the greatest evangelist of all time was surely ... _Paul himself_, who wrote these words.
 Praise the Lord!